Debunking the six myths about health insurance

 Even if two plans have the same premium, if one requires you to pay a lower cost for doctor visits and prescriptions, it could save you money in the long run.
 For example, some plans cover generic prescription drugs for free, which can save you hundreds of dollars annually compared with other plans with the same monthly premium.

-Honestly assess your healthcare needs for the whole year.
+Consider your healthcare needs for the whole year.
 This will help you select a plan that covers what you use most and avoid paying for extra plan perks.

 2. I’m young and super healthy.
 Therefore, I don’t need health insurance, right?

 So, you haven’t been to the doctor in years and don’t take any prescriptions.
-This means it’s smarter to just skip insurance altogether, right?
+That means it’s smarter to just skip insurance altogether, right?
 Helpful Hint: it’s not smarter.
 Especially in the age of COVID-19.
 Moreover, there’s always the possibility of an emergency.

 Plus, there’s also a real psychological aspect to this.
 Every day you’ll need to worry about avoiding injury or illness—forget carefree skiing, travel, bike rides or commuting with germy passengers.
 That’s a heavy burden to bear, not to mention the cost of getting treated if you do crash or get sick.